Connect with us

 Mr Hassani added that the new product, which will mainly be used for block laying, repair works as well as internal and external plastering, will “meet some of our customer needs and more importantly at a more affordable cost for masonry and plaster works”.

-This comes a time when Bamburi is fighting to grow its sales amid declining cement consumption that has forced manufacturers to cut their production to a four-year low.
+This comes at a time when Bamburi is fighting to grow its sales amid declining cement consumption that has forced manufacturers to cut their production to a four-year low.

 Despite the tough market conditions, some manufacturers – notably National Cement – have embarked on an expansion spree as part of their plans to dominate the local cement market.